rkuma183/wilsonmar.github.io/_posts/2016-07-03-python-on-apple-mac-osx.md

 * Conda is both.

 * pip can install anything from pypi in one command.
-* conda requires three commands: skeleton, build, install and possibly more
+* conda requires at least three commands: skeleton, build, install, and possibly more

 * Conda handles library dependencies outside of the Python packages as well as the Python packages themselves.
-  Conda also creates a virtual environment, like virtualenv does.

-* pip compiles everything from source if a wheel is not available.
+* pip compiles everything from source if a "wheel" is not available.

    <tt><strong>
    pip install --use-wheel <em>package</em>
    </strong></tt>

-* Conda installs from binary, meaning that someone (e.g., Continuum) has already done the hard work of compiling the package, and so the installation is easy.
+* Conda installs from binary, meaning that someone (e.g., Continuum) has already done the hard work of compiling the package, making installation easier and faster.

-* pip is built on top of setuptools.
 * conda uses its own format, which has some advantages (like being static, and again, Python agnostic).

 ### Virtualenv and Docker #